-Now, let the granola cool completely.
-Once cooled, break apart the granola.
+Now, let the cereal cool completely.
+Once cooled, break it apart.
 If adding mix-ins, stir them through at the end.

 - To store: Low calorie granola should be stored at room temperature, in a sealed container.
 Granola will keep well for up to 4 weeks.

-- To freeze: Place the granola in a ziplock bag and store it in the freezer for up to 6 months.
+- To freeze: Place the cereal in a ziplock bag and store it in the freezer for up to 6 months.